 While it varies for each candidate, SASB estimates 25 hours of preparation for each of the FSA Credential exams.
 The Level I exam covers essential concepts and emerging practices and some of the content may be familiar to certain individuals, reducing their study time.
 SASB recommends that every candidate at least review every section of the study guide.
 The Level II exam is closely tied to the study guide but does not require experience with a particular industry or industries.

-You can take the exam outside the United States with a secure online proctor if you have a reliable internet connection, a disturbance-free testing location, and an external web camera.
+You can take the exam outside the United States at select locations, or remotely with a secure online proctor if you have a reliable internet connection, a disturbance-free testing location, and an external web camera.
 For more details, please see the Candidate Handbook.

 Yes, this involves canceling your current proctor format and scheduling a new exam with the new proctor format.
 You must contact SASB to help you with this.
 Email FSA@sasb.org or call 424-261-9930.

 To reschedule your exam within a testing block, you must select a new date and time before the rescheduling deadline.
 If you registered for an on-site proctored exam, the deadline is 72 hours prior to the scheduled exam date and time.
 If you registered for a online proctored exam, the deadline is 24 hours prior to the scheduled exam date and time.
 If you cannot meet these deadlines the testing company will require a rescheduling fee.

 Your progress will be automatically saved, along with your selected answers and your exam timer.
 To re-start your exam, contact KRYTERION Technical Support at 1-877-313-2008 or 1-602-659-4679.